-The VELTINS-Arena officially opened on the 13th of August 2001 with a friendly three-team tournament between FC Schalke 04, Borussia Dortmund, and 1.
+The VELTINS-Arena officially opened on the 13 August 2001 with a friendly three-team tournament between FC Schalke 04, Borussia Dortmund, and 1.
 FC Nürnberg.
 The first match played at the stadium was the one between Schalke and Dortmund (0-0).

-The stadium is one of the most technically advanced in Europe with its combination of retractable roof, slide-out pitch, and movable South Stand.
+When it opened, the stadium was one of the most technically advanced in Europe with its combination of retractable roof, slide-out pitch, and movable South Stand.

 The VELTINS-Arena was one of the playing venues of the 2006 World Cup, hosting four group matches and the quarter-final between Portugal and England (0-0).